techworkersco/twc-site-berlin/statute.md

 A member of Berlin TWC is a person that has been ratified during an assembly.

 2.2.1

 The requirements apply for membership applications:

-* participation in at least 3 Berlin TWC events within the last six months
+* participation in at least three Berlin TWC events within the last six months
 * a sponsorship by a current member of Berlin TWC

 The sponsor can present your application and vouch that you have participated in the past.